Timeline (novel): Plot

 In northern Arizona near Corazón Canyon, a married couple driving through the desert encounter an elderly man.
 They take him to a hospital in Gallup, New Mexico.
 Hospital staff learn that he works for the company ITC.
-After he suddenly dies, an MRI reveals that he had unexplainable abnormalities in his blood vessels.
+After he dies, an MRI scan reveals inexplicable abnormalities in his blood vessels.

 In the Dordogne region of southwest France, Professor Edward Johnston leads a group of archaeologists and historians as they study a site that includes the fourteenth-century towns of Castelgard and La Roque.
 Suspicious of the detailed knowledge of the site shown by their funds provider ITC, Johnston travels to New Mexico to investigate.
-During his absence, the researchers make disturbing discoveries in the ruins, including the lens to Johnston's eyeglasses, and a written message from him that is determined to be over 600 years old.
+During his absence, the researchers discover the lens to Johnston's eyeglasses in the ruins, and a written message from him that is determined to be over 600 years old.
 Four of the researchers—graduate students Chris Hughes and Kate Erickson, assistant professor André Marek, and technology specialist David Stern—are flown to ITC's research headquarters in Black Rock, New Mexico.

 During the flight, ITC vice president John Gordon informs them that Johnston traveled to the year 1357 using their undisclosed quantum technology.
-After touring the facility and meeting with ITC president Robert Doniger, the historians decide to venture into the past to rescue the professor.
+The historians decide to venture into the past to rescue Johnston.
 Stern chooses to stay behind because the time period is extremely dangerous.

-A team consisting of Chris, Kate, Marek and two ITC guards travels to 1357.
-Soon after they arrive, they are attacked by knights chasing a boy.
-The ITC guards are killed, and one activates a grenade before he is fatally wounded and initiates his return, causing the present-day transit pad to be severely damaged by the explosion.
+Chris, Kate, Marek and two ITC guards travel to 1357.
+After arriving, they are attacked by knights chasing a boy.
+The ITC guards are killed, and one activates a grenade before being fatally wounded and initiates his return, causing the present-day transit pad to be damaged by the explosion.
 Stern and the ITC employees struggle to repair it so the team can return home.

-Kate and Marek find Johnston at a monastery, but he is soon taken captive by the soldiers of Lord Oliver de Vannes, an English knight and resident lord of Castelgard, who is convinced Johnston knows the secret passageway to the otherwise impregnable castle of La Roque, which Oliver controls.
+Kate and Marek find Johnston at a monastery, but he is soon taken captive by the soldiers of Lord Oliver de Vannes, an English knight and resident lord of Castelgard, who thinks that Johnston knows the secret passageway to the otherwise impregnable castle of La Roque, which Oliver controls.
 Oliver's enemy, French commander Arnaut de Cervole, plans to attack Oliver's domain, and Oliver wants the secret to defend it.

 Separated from the others, Chris follows the boy and inadvertently identifies himself as a nobleman.
 The "boy" leads Chris to the castle of Castelgard, and is revealed to be Lady Claire d'Eltham in disguise.
 She is being pressured to marry Sir Guy de Malegant.
 Chris and Marek (who has since found Chris) are challenged to a joust by Guy: Chris's apparent nobility and him accompanying Lady Claire have turned him into the enemy of Guy.
 The two survive the challenge thanks to Marek's knowledge of medieval combat.